TopSmith/c-360-queue-system/README.md

 1. Package the `producer/` directory
 2. Set environment variables in Lambda console
-3. Configure triggers (API Gateway, SQS, etc.)
+3. Configure triggers (API Gateway, SQS, EventBridge, etc.)
+4. Use the event structure described in the Usage section

 ### Docker (Worker)
 Create a Dockerfile for the worker: